stacks-network/docs/tutorials/hello-stacks-quickstart-tutorial.md

 Go ahead and copy the mnemonic listed in the `Devnet.toml` file and use that to import your local wallet into the Hiro wallet.
 Then we can use that for interacting with our local Devnet chain.

-Once you do that, go ahead and restart `clarinet integrate`.
+Once you do that, go ahead and restart `clarinet devnet start`.

 Now we can go back to the sandbox and call that function.
 You might need to sign out of the sandbox first and reauthenticate.